MVAC is a chemotherapy treatment used to treat bladder cancer.

 Tell your nurse or doctor if you have any problems with your mouth.
 They can prescribe medicines to prevent or treat mouth infections and reduce any soreness.

 You usually lose all the hair on your head.
 Your eyelashes, eyebrows and other body hair may also thin or fall out.
 This usually starts after your first or second cycle of chemotherapy.
 It is almost always temporary and your hair will grow back after chemotherapy ends.
 It is important to cover your head to protect your scalp when you are out in the sun until your hair grows back.
 Your nurse can give you advice about coping with hair loss.

 Your urine may be a pink-red colour for up to 48 hours after you’ve had your treatment.
 This is due to the colour of doxorubicin.

 Your doctor can prescribe drugs to control diarrhoea.
 Let them know if it is severe or if it doesn’t get better.
 Make sure you drink at least two litres (three and a half pints) of fluids every day if you have diarrhoea.

 The treatment may make you constipated and cause tummy pain.
-Drinking at least two litres of fluids (three and a half pints) every day will help.
-Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and take some regular gentle exercise.
+Drinking at least two litres (three and a half pints) of fluids every day will help.
+Try to eat more foods that contain fibre (such as fruit, vegetables and wholemeal bread) and do some regular, gentle exercise.

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and may prescribe creams or medicines to help.
 Any changes to your skin are usually temporary and improve when treatment finishes.